Install the bot

 Install the Discord bot

 One-click OAuth install.
-The bot watches your help channels, replies in-thread when confident, and escalates with full prep when not.
+The bot watches your help channels, replies in-thread when it can help, and escalates with full prep when it can't.

 Before you start

-- Decide which channels the bot should watch — typically
+• Decide which channels the bot should watch — typically #help, #support, #questions.

 Steps

-- It can ask follow-ups.
-If the bot needs more specifics — a project ID, a screenshot of the error, when it started — it asks.
-The thread is the workspace.
+• It can ask follow-ups.
+If the bot needs specifics — a project ID, a screenshot, when it started — it asks in the thread.

-- Escalation pings.
-If the bot escalates, it pings the role you've assigned (default:
+• Escalation pings.
+When the bot escalates, it pings the support role you set during install (default: @support).

 Multiple servers

-One DuggAI project can connect to multiple Discord servers.
-Useful if you run a public community and a private customer server.
-Channels are configured per-server.
+One DuggAI project can connect to multiple Discord servers — useful if you run a public community and a private customer server.
+Watched channels are set per server.

 Removing the bot

-Disconnect from Channels → Discord → Disconnect.
-That revokes the OAuth and removes the bot from your server.
+Disconnect from Settings → Integrations.
+That removes the bot from your server.
 Existing conversation history stays in your DuggAI dashboard.